haskell-serbia/tutorials/dependent_types.md

 This is where *GADTs* language extension comes to play.
 It allows us to define type contraints on the type variable which limits the possible type variables that can be used to construct a type and later in the code have *local assumptions* when pattern matching on the data constructor which was used to constuct a type.

-Lets look at some example code:
+Lets take a look at some example code:

 ```
 data IntOrString a where